You Can Listen to This Article Here |

 A coat rack can give you added drying and hanging space for longer items such as housecoats, outdoor coats, and even blankets without them being in the way on the floor.
 Mount airers on the wall can be folded away or even on the ceiling to increase drying areas.

-The key to a successful laundry room is to make sure you do everything you need to in it.
+The key to a successful laundry room is to ensure you do everything you need to.
 This means utilizing the space by creating an organized system using shelving, boxes, and storage to give everything a home to make it less cluttered and easy to navigate.
-You can easily find what you need, check supplies, and keep the laundry room tidy.
+You can easily find what you need, check supplies, and tidy the laundry room.

 Add a Closet

-A closet gives you a space to put away all of your laundry appliances.
+A closet allows you to put away all your laundry appliances.
 This lets you store laundry bags, dress and suit covers, and more without damaging them as they’re safely hung away in a closed cabinet.
-Irons, steamers, accessories, and excess detergents can be stored away in cupboards.
-For maximum usage, why not add rails too for hangers when not in use.
+Irons, steamers, accessories, and excess detergents can be stored in cupboards.
+For maximum usage, why not add rails for hangers when not in use?

 Make The Most Of Gaps

-Do you have small gaps in between appliances or units?
+Do you have small gaps between appliances or units?
 They don’t have to be unsightly and wasted.
-Use this area to store things such as collapsible laundry baskets, step ladders, cleaning accessories, and more.
+Use this area to store collapsible laundry baskets, step ladders, cleaning accessories, and more.
 Get creative with what you can fit in previously unused gaps to help you to fit more in the room.